Bob King (labor leader)

 Robert Thompson King (born August 18, 1946) is an American lawyer and labor union activist and leader.
-He was elected President of the United Auto Workers (UAW) on June 15, 2010.
+He was elected president of the United Auto Workers (UAW) on June 15, 2010.
 His term of office ended in June 2014, and King announced his retirement, being succeeded by Dennis Williams as head of the UAW.

 Early life and education

 Bob King was born in Michigan in 1946.
 His father, William J. King, Sr. was director of industrial relations at Ford Motor Company.
 He graduated from University of Detroit Jesuit High School in 1964.

+King was raised as a Catholic but later became an Episcopalian.
 He attended College of the Holy Cross in Worcester, Massachusetts, and studied religion and philosophy before transferring to the University of Michigan.
 He graduated from Michigan with a bachelor's degree in political science in 1968.
 While in college, he worked during the summer at automobile assembly plants owned by General Motors and Chrysler.
 From 1968 to 1970, King served in the United States Army in South Korea.

 King earned a Juris Doctor from the University of Detroit Law School in 1973.